hanna-agbanrin/Defund-The-Police/index.md

 # Methodology

-We are interested in understanding how #DefundThePolice managed to mainstream its frames on the issue of police brutality?
+We are interested in understanding how #DefundThePolice managed to mainstream its frames on the issue of police brutality.
 In order to do so, we want to analyse  #DefundThePolice's place within the Black Lives Matter ecosystem, and understand how it contributed to shape frames around the issue of police brutality.
 We also look at the temporality of these frames, in conjunction with engagement on social media to see which frames have garnered the most engagement.
 Finally we analyse the interplay between key actors in order to understand who precisely contributed to shape the narrative and mainstream it.

 In order to conduct this analysis on the mainstreaming of police abolition in 2020, we have mainly relied on collecting and analyzing tweets.
 We looked at trending hashtags that were used to push for specific framing of police violence within the Black Lives Matter movement.